DeFoG: Discrete Flow Matching for Graph Generation: Introduction

 \section{Introduction}

-Graph generation has become a fundamental task across diverse fields, from molecular chemistry to social network analysis, due to graphs' capacity to represent complex relationships and generate novel, realistic structured data.
-Diffusion-based graph generative models~\citep{niu2020permutation,jo2022score}, particularly those tailored for discrete data to capture the inherent discreteness of graphs~\citep{vignac2022digress,siraudin2024cometh}, have emerged as a compelling approach, demonstrating state-of-the-art performance in applications such as molecular generation \citep{irwin2024efficient}, reaction pathway design \citep{igashov2023retrobridge}, neural architecture search \citep{asthana2024multi}, and combinatorial optimization \citep{sun2024difusco}.
-However, the sampling processes of these methods remain highly constrained due to a strong interdependence with training: design choices made during training mostly determine the options available during sampling.
-Therefore, optimizing parameters such as noise schedules requires re-training, which incurs significant computational costs. \looseness=-1
+Graph generation has become a fundamental task across diverse fields, from molecular chemistry to social network analysis, due to graphs' capacity to represent complex relationships and generate realistic structured data.
+Diffusion-based graph generative models~\citep{niu2020permutation,jo2022score}, particularly those tailored for discrete data \citep{vignac2022digress}, have emerged as compelling approaches, demonstrating pioneering performance in applications such as molecular generation \citep{irwin2024efficient}, reaction pathway design \citep{igashov2023retrobridge}, neural architecture search \citep{asthana2024multi}, and combinatorial optimization \citep{sun2024difusco}.
+Recently, continuous-time discrete diffusion frameworks have further advanced the domain of discrete graph diffusion~\cite{xu2024discrete,siraudin2024cometh}.
+These frameworks leverage the robustness and flexibility of continuous-time modeling, while preserving the natural alignment with the discrete structure of graphs.